simondlevy/MB1242/README.md

 rangefinder from MaxBotix is an inexpensive I<sup>2</sup>C-based ultrasonic (sonar) sensor that can provide distances between 20mm and 765mm.
 Likes its UART-based MB1240 sibling, it is the sonar unit that MaxBotix recommends for use on Unmanned Aerial Vehicles.
-Because I like to work with this and others sensors on a variety of platforms (Android, RasperryPi, NVIDIA Jetson), I've written a little library that will allow you to use the MB1242 on any of these platforms, [CrossPlatformI2C](https://github.com/simondlevy/CrossPlatformI2C), which you will need to clone into your Arduino/libraries folder as well.
+Because I like to work with this and others sensors on a variety of platforms (Arduino, RasperryPi, NVIDIA Jetson), I've written a little library that will allow you to use the MB1242 on any of these platforms, [CrossPlatformI2C](https://github.com/simondlevy/CrossPlatformI2C), which you will need to clone into your Arduino/libraries folder as well.